airpair/refund-policy/post.md

 as suitable quality and relevant for a given EXCHANGE.

-AIRPAIR provides curated recommendations, ratings and links of social profiles to help CUSTOMERS evalute and choose whom to book.
+AIRPAIR provides curated recommendations, ratings and links of social profiles to help CUSTOMERS evaluate and choose whom to book.
 CUSTOMERS are, however, ultimately responsible for deciding EXPERTs matches their expectations and confirm so implicitly when they continue working past their first hour with any new EXPERT.